 ENGL 200 Literature and Literary Diversity 3 credits

 This course is an introduction to the study of poetry, drama, and fiction and an exploration of the diversity of literary expression.
 Students study the elements of each of the primary genres and examine their interrelationships and functioning in particular works.
 In the course a wide range of writings are studied, including those by women and men, those representative of diverse literary traditions (including British, American, European, and non-Western), and those reflecting a variety of American ethnic and racial backgrounds.
-(Enrollment is limited to 16 students with preference to those preparing to teach in elementary, middle, or secondary school.)
+Preference is given to students preparing to teach in elementary, middle, or secondary school.

 ENGL 212 Writing for College and Community 3 credits

 This course focuses on primary research and writing skills as tools to explore the value of “service” within various subcultures.
 Students participate in service projects that meet actual community needs and reflect on the projects by thinking, talking, and writing about their experiences.
 Students increase knowledge of real life situations in the community and consider the effectiveness of state and nationally sponsored service organizations while examining various approaches to civic responsibility.

 ENGL 220 Writing for Business and Industry 3 credits

 This course is an introduction to writing for the business world.
 Subjects covered include employment documents (applications, cover letters, resumes, job descriptions); business letters; summaries; informal reports (trip reports, occurrence reports, investigative reports); procedural instructions; process descriptions; and various types of memoranda, including electronic.